microsoft/FluidFramework/docs/tutorials/visual-component.md

 }
 ```

-As we can see, the only mandatory functions necessary are the `IComponentHTMLView` identifier and a `render(elm: HTMLElement)` function. `remove()` is not mandatory and only necessary for clean up operations when the view is being removed.
+As we can see, the two functions that we must implement are the `IComponentHTMLView` identifier and a `render(elm: HTMLElement)` function. `remove()` is not mandatory and only necessary for clean up operations when the view is being removed.

-- `IComponentHTMLView` can simply provide itself as `this` to identify that this component itself is indeed a view provider.
+- `IComponentHTMLView` can simply provide itself as `this` to identify that this component itself is a view provider.
 With Fluid, each component uses the identifiers to expose their capabilities and are anonymous interface otherwise.
 As such, another component (`componentB`) that does not know if this component (`componentA`) provides a view but can check by seeing if `componentA.IComponentHTMLView` is defined or not.
-If it is defined, it is guaranteed to return a `IComponentHTMLView` object.
-At this point, it can render it by calling `componentA.IComponentHTMLView.render()`.
-This may seem initially confusing but the example below should demonstrate its ease of implementation and you can read [here](https://fluid-docs.azurewebsites.net/versions/new/docs/components.html#feature-detection-and-delegation) for more reference.
+If `componentA.IComponentHTMLView` is defined, it is guaranteed to return a `IComponentHTMLView` object.
+At this point, it can render `componentA` by calling `componentA.IComponentHTMLView.render()`.
+This may seem initially confusing but the example below should demonstrate its ease of implementation and you can read [here](../docs/components.md#feature-detection-and-delegation) for more reference.

 - `render` is a function that takes in the parent HTML document element and allows children to inject their views into it.
 The `elm` parameter passed in here can be modified and returned.
 If you are using React as your view framework, this is where you would pass the `elm` to the `ReactDOM.render` function to start rendering React components